 For Key Issue #13, the followings are taken as conclusions:

 - For protection of one-to-many communications between ProSe-enabled UEs, it is concluded that the principle security mechanisms defined in clause 6.2 of TS 33.303 [2] are reused for 5G ProSe public safety case scenarios.
-Further enhancements or adjustments can be discussed and added during normative phase.***** END OF CHANGES *****
+Further enhancements or adjustments can be discussed and added during normative phase.

+- For privacy protection of group IDs and Layer-2 IDs, according to TS 23.304 [16], the Destination Layer-2 ID is determined based on the Application Layer Group ID and Application Layer Group ID is configured by ProSe application.
+The privacy of the Application Layer Group ID should be handled by the application based on the application’s privacy requirement.
+Therefore, it is concluded that no normative work is needed for privacy protection of group IDs and Layer-2 IDs.

+***** END OF CHANGES *****